katie-roberts/bunny-pi/README.md

 * Adifruit Hat
 * Johnnie 5

-I have also done a soldering practice kit (something like this https://www.maplin.co.uk/p/velleman-led-running-lights-solder-kit-vx96e) and listened to my husband when he trys to teams me to not use too much solder and "let it flow".
+I have also done a soldering practice kit (something like this https://www.maplin.co.uk/p/velleman-led-running-lights-solder-kit-vx96e) and listened to my husband when he trys to teach me to not use too much solder and "let it flow".